@nkos Apologies for the delay. I've just returned from the National Day holiday and will follow up on this matter as soon as possible.

 jetson supports trigger mode, which I have done research on and it has worked.
 The plan is to organize it and release it along with our new machine vision product line.
 Estimated 15 days or so. -

-RE: Improve DE-coding on snapdragon devices
+RE: Improve DE-coding on snapdragon devicesposted in USB camera

 @consti10 said in Improve DE-coding on snapdragon devices: